RohaanJohn/RohaanJohn/README.md

 Hi!
 My name is Rohaan John.

 I am a third year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
-I am a back end web developer.
+I am a backend web developer.
 I have made Web Applications and APIs using Django Framework.

 I also have deep interest in Machine Learning.
 So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
 I made projects specifically in the field of image processing and did this using TensorFlow.